NordThing/ECGAnalysis/README.md

 When finding the right place there is a lot of resources for this - very interesting.
 The most interesting is the WFDB for Python that are created.
 This we can use to call from a web-application to render the ECG-wave.
 I also found this https://github.com/citiususc/construe An abductive framework for the interpretation of time series, with special application to ECG data.

+https://github.com/jeffplourde/wfdb here is a sample to connect Node.js with WFDB

 # ECGAnalysis
 EP Limited:  Open Source ECG Analysis Software - STEP 1